SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 ## Community Support

-A great way to start contributing to UncertainSCI is to submit and answer questions on our [discussion board]<https://github.com/SCIInstitute/UncertainSCI/discussions>.
+A great way to start contributing to UncertainSCI is to submit and answer questions on our [discussion board](https://github.com/SCIInstitute/UncertainSCI/discussions).

-Other ways of contacting the communtity are located on our [support page](../user_docs/support.html#support)
+Other ways of contacting the communtity are located on our [support page](../user_docs/support.md).

 ## Bugs and Features

-We  encourage users to report any bugs they find and request any features they'd like as a [GitHub issue]<https://github.com/SCIInstitute/UncertainSCI/issues>.
-If you would like to tackle any issues, please volunteer by commenting in the issue or [assigning yourself]<https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users>.
+We  encourage users to report any bugs they find and request any features they'd like as a [GitHub issue](https://github.com/SCIInstitute/UncertainSCI/issues).
+If you would like to tackle any issues, please volunteer by commenting in the issue or [assigning yourself](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users).

 ## Make a Tutorial

 If you have a tutorial you'd like to share, we'd love to have it.
-We have a [Tutorial Tutorial](HowToTutorial.html) to explain how to make and contribute tutorials.
+We have a [Tutorial Tutorial](HowToTutorial.md) to explain how to make and contribute tutorials.

 ## Contribute Code

 We appreciate to code maintenance and development that our community can provide.
 If you'd like to submit a bug fix, dependency update, or an added feature, please keep in mind the [style guide](#style-guide), create a [fork](#fork-repo) of the UncertainSCI repo, and use a [Pull Request](#pull-requests) to add it to UncertainSCI.

-It is best practice to make sure that there is  [GitHub issue]<https://github.com/SCIInstitute/UncertainSCI/issues> to describe the required changes to the code, and having these issues documented become more important with the scope of the additions and changes.
-Possible additions can also be discussed on our [discussion board]<https://github.com/SCIInstitute/UncertainSCI/discussions>.
+It is best practice to make sure that there is a [GitHub issue](https://github.com/SCIInstitute/UncertainSCI/issues) to describe the required changes to the code, and having these issues documented become more important with the scope of the additions and changes.
+Possible additions can also be discussed on our [discussion board](https://github.com/SCIInstitute/UncertainSCI/discussions).

 ### Fork Repo